Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Fisher information spectrum

-Eq.\ref{F_qopt_lam} shows that since the system now exists a finite $\gamma_{gs}$, the QEF is limited by absorption limitation of $Q_{\alpha,opt}^T\approx1.2$, which is the same with two-level case and independent on detuning.
-To demonstrate the behavior, we plot the optimal FI of both cases when $\gamma_{gs}=10^{-3}\Gamma$, as shown FIG.\ref{Fig15} (b).
+As can be seen in Eq.\ref{F_qopt_lam}, since a finite $\gamma_{gs}$ now exists in the system, the QEF is limited by the absorption limitation of $Q_{\alpha,opt}^T\approx1.2$, which is the same as for the two-level case and independent of detuning.
+To demonstrate the behavior, we plot the optimal FI for both cases when $\gamma_{gs}=10^{-3}\Gamma$, as shown FIG.\ref{Fig15} (b).

-Comparing to the case of $\gamma_{gs}=0$ (see FIG.\ref{Fig15} (c)), the difference between those QEFs are due to the system now have the optimal optical depth of $\alpha^\Lambda_{q,opt}$ and $\alpha^\Lambda_{c,opt}$.
-Therefore, the system does not allow to unlimited increase in optical depth for enhancing the QEF on $\delta_{ge}=0$.
-A way to break through the limitation of $Q_{\alpha,opt}^T$ on the resonance center is that, by modifying the strength of the coupling field and further narrow down the bandwidth of the transparency window.
-The narrower window provides a more accurate frequency estimation than the higher coupling case on the resonance center, which provides higher Fisher information and QEF.
+Compared to the case of $\gamma_{gs}=0$ (see FIG.\ref{Fig15} (c)), the difference between the QEFs is due to the system now having the optimal optical depths of $\alpha^\Lambda_{q,opt}$ and $\alpha^\Lambda_{c,opt}$.
+Therefore, the system does not allow an unlimited increase in the optical depth for enhancing the QEF on $\delta_{ge}=0$.
+A way to break through the limitation of $Q_{\alpha,opt}^T$ on the resonance center is to modify the strength of the coupling field and further narrow down the bandwidth of the transparency window.
+A narrower window provides for a more accurate frequency estimation at the resonance center than for the higher coupling case, which provides higher Fisher information and QEF.